rmldj/hcp-utils/docs/index.md

 All the labels and the corresponding numerical ids for these parcellations are shown on the [parcellation labels](./parcellation_labels.html) page.

-The data for a parcellation contained e.g. in `hcp.mmp` have the following fields:
+The data for a parcellation contained e.g. in `hcp.mmp` has the following fields:
 * `parcellation.ids` - numerical ids of the parcels.
 0 means unassigned.
 * `parcellation.nontrivial_ids` - same but with the unassigned one omitted.
 * `parcellation.labels` - a dictionary which maps numerical id to the name of the region